fridaymarket/friday/readme.md

 Friday makes state and view management easier, aggregates a series of basic capabilities, and makes react applications looser.

 ## Features
-- API generation ability， Abandon redux, based on SWR
+- API generation ability, Abandon Redux, Based On SWR
-- Support Micro , based on qiankun
+- Support Micro, Based On QianKun
 - Middleware System
 - Set up Friday app by running one command.
-- more
+- more...

 ## Getting started